ameli/imate/docs/source/tutorials/gpu.rst

     |    1   N/A  N/A       839      C   python                            145MiB |
     +-----------------------------------------------------------------------------+

 The output of ``nvidia-smi`` in the above shows there are four GPU devices available on the machine.
+For more complete information on the GPU devices, use

+.. prompt:: bash

+    nvidia-smi -q

 Run |project| Functions on GPU
 ==============================